 Functional currency is the currency of the primary economic environment in which the Fund operates.
 If indicators of the primary economic environment are mixed, then management uses its judgement to determine the functional currency that most faithfully represents the economic effect of the underlying transactions, events and conditions.
-The fund's investments and transactions are dominated in United States Dollar and the Fund is administered and managed in United States Dollar.
-Accordingly management has determined that the functional currency of the Fund is the United States Dollar.
+The Fund is administered and managed in United States Dollar.
+Accordingly management has determined that the functional currency of the Fund is United States Dollar.